nixys/nxs-chat-srv/README.md

 #### Roles

-You need toone or more roles to make possible issue processing in Redmine.
+You need to one or more roles to make possible issue processing in Redmine.

 Go to https://demo.nxs-chat.nixys.ru/roles/new and create a new role with the following permissions: